Promoting early rehabilitation for pediatric ICU patients.

 Read Dr. Kudchadkar’s article in the international journal ICU Management & Practice.
 She shares an overview of PICU Up! and describes how the program integrates sleep promotion, delirium prevention, and sedation optimization to increase mobility in critically ill children.

-Sapna Kudchadkar is an associate professor of anesthesiology and critical care medicine, pediatrics, and physical medicine and rehabilitation at the Johns Hopkins School of Medicine.
+Sapna Kudchadkar is a Professor of anesthesiology and critical care medicine, pediatrics, and physical medicine and rehabilitation at the Johns Hopkins School of Medicine.
 She has a bachelor’s degree in biochemistry and French from Washington University, in St. Louis, and a medical degree from the University of Chicago (USA).

 She completed residencies in pediatrics and anesthesiology followed by fellowships in both pediatric critical care and pediatric anesthesiology at Johns Hopkins.
 After clinical training, she completed a doctoral degree in clinical investigation at the Johns Hopkins Bloomberg School of Public Health where she was awarded the Sommer Scholar Award for doctoral candidates who “exemplify scientific excellence, energy, ambition, political acumen and a determination to change the world” through public health research.

-Dr Kudchadkar’s clinical and research focus is on functional outcomes after pediatric critical illness and major surgery and the interplay of sedation optimization, sleep promotion, delirium prevention and early mobilization in pediatric ICU care.
+Dr. Kudchadkar’s clinical and research focus is on functional outcomes after pediatric critical illness and major surgery and the interplay of sedation optimization, sleep promotion, delirium prevention and early mobilization in pediatric ICU care.
 She is the founder and director of the Johns Hopkins PICU Up! program, which has been implemented in pediatric ICUs internationally, and she is the Lead PI for PARK-PICU study (Prevalence of Acute Rehabilitation for Kids in the PICU), which includes more than 200 sites across North America, Europe, Australia/New Zealand and Brazil.
+The PICU Up! program is currently part of a 10-center NIH trial including community and academic PICUs across the US.

 CONFERENCES AND |